Josie1902/MovieDBxNotion/README.md

     MY_NOTION_TOKEN =""
     DATABASE_ID = ""

 Follow [Notion - Getting Started](https://developers.notion.com/docs/create-a-notion-integration#getting-started) to create a new integration.
 Note: Remember to grant permissions to the integration in your database

+!
+Your Notion DB headers should match the property you want to include.
+You can modify the property under createpage2.py.

 ### Movie DB